bitquest/bitquest/README.md

 ````
 docker-compose up
 ````
 The server will run with a local volume pointing to your latest jar built with Gradle.
-That means you can /reload inside the server and watch changes without restarting the Spigot server.
+That means you can /reload inside the server and watch changes without restarting the Spigot container.

 # Running a BitQuest server
 To run BitQuest might want to do the same steps as with a local test server, but specify a Bitcoin address for your local loot wallet, a BlockCypher API key and (optional) your Mojang account UUID so you are admin in your own server (otherwise you won't have op).
 To do this, you'll need to create a development.yml file that docker-compose will use to configure your local BitQuest instance.